gradosevic/ag-custom-admin/readme.txt

 4. Add custom background and text colors in admin and login pages.

 == Changelog ==

+= 1.2.5 =
+* Plugin tested up to 3.2.1
+* Fixed some compatibility issues with other plugins
+* Tested compatibility with Ozh' Admin Drop Down Menu v3.6.1
+* Tested compatibility with SexyBookmarks (by Shareaholic) v4.0.5.6
+* Fixed blank screen of death if an error from outside of plugin is thrown
+* Improved error handling and showing
+* Improved versioning

 = 1.2.4 =
 * Plugin is now fully compatible with WordPress version 3.2